List of central forest reserves of Uganda

-A Central Forest Reserve is a body of forest or woodland managed by the National Forestry Authority (NFA) under the National Forestry and Tree Planting Act 8/2003.
+In Uganda, a Central Forest Reserve is a body of forest or woodland managed by the National Forestry Authority (NFA) under the National Forestry and Tree Planting Act 8/2003.

 The NFA is mandated to manage all 506 Central Forest Reserves in Uganda.
 These reserves are part of the protected areas of Uganda.
-The total area of land covered is 12,657.47 km² or 6.3% of the total land area of Uganda.
+The total area of land covered is 12,657.47 km2 or 6.3% of the total land area of Uganda.
 They compose of natural forest like moist semi-deciduous forests and forest plantations mainly of pine and eucalyptus species.
 Legal activities done under the NFA are harvesting timber, re-planting and tourism.

 List of Central Forest Reserves in Uganda: